The Hall of the Saints (Pinturicchio): The Hall of Saints Frescoes

-A courtier would have seen Pope Alexander VI's back against the Saint Catherine fresco, where it depicts her debating about the Incarnation and Passion of Christ against Maxentus and his scholars about the Incarnation and Passion of Christ.
+A courtier would have seen the Pope's back against the Saint Catherine fresco, which depicts her debating against Maxentius and his scholars about the Incarnation and Passion of Christ.

-The scenes that were inspired by the ancient Egyptian myths or in pagan culture are found the same decorations inside the Hall of Saints, specially centering on the presence of the bull.
-This bull was referring to as an ox by the Borgia family.
-Pope Alexander VI had shared a great fondness for the bull and included various imagery of the animal in a variety of media and scales portrayed throughout the Borgia Apartment.
+Scenes inspired by ancient Egyptian myths or in pagan culture are found inside the Hall of Saints, especially centered around the bull.
+Alexander VI shared his family's great fondness for the bull as a symbol, including imagery of the animal in a variety of media and scales throughout the Borgia Apartments.